digital-botanical-gardens-initiative/earth_metabolome_ontology/README.md

 For more details, see [Natural Product Classifier vocabulary](http://www.dbgi.org/earth_metabolome_ontology/docs-npc/index-en.html).

 ## Example of a knowledge graph using the EMI ontology
 A knowledge graph was generated based on the EMI ontology with the [pf1600 dataset](https://doi.org/10.5281/zenodo.10827917) and structure metadata dataset [sqlite](https://zenodo.org/records/12534675).
-It contains more than 32 million triples and is accessible and downloadable via the SPARQL endpoint: [https://biosoda.unil.ch/graphdb/sparql](https://biosoda.unil.ch/graphdb/sparql).
+It contains more than 413 million triples and is queryable with the SPARQL query editor [https://sib-swiss.github.io/sparql-editor/dbgi](https://sib-swiss.github.io/sparql-editor/dbgi) (soon available at [https://sib-swiss.github.io/sparql-editor/emi](https://sib-swiss.github.io/sparql-editor/emi)).
+The SPARQL endpoint for programatic access is [https://biosoda.unil.ch/emi/sparql](https://biosoda.unil.ch/emi/sparql) (note that soon the stable URI will be  https://sparql.earthmetabolome.org).
+The RDF dump is available at https://zenodo.org/records/15211270.

 # Tutorial to generate RDF triples based on the EMI ontology